Skip to main content

 The adult smoking rate includes daily, weekly and less than weekly smoking among adults aged 18 years and over.
 Smoking rates among adults in Australia have been steadily declining.

-The 2022-23 report also found that 6.8% of Australian adults used e-cigarettes, up from 2.6% in 2019.
-The 18 to 24 year old age group reported the highest use at 20.6%, which is about 4 times the rate in 2019 (5.3%).
-‘Use’ includes vaping daily, weekly, monthly or less than monthly.
-Vaping rates have been rising over the past decade , with a rapid increase among young adults over the past few years.
+In the 2022-23 report, vaping ‘use’ includes vaping daily, weekly, monthly or less than monthly.
+Vaping rates have been rising over the past decade, with a rapid increase among young adults over the past few years.

 Smoking and vaping rates for each state and territory in 2022-23 are available here.

-Other surveys on e-cigarette use are available for Victoria in 2022 and New South Wales in 2021/22.
+Other surveys on vaping are available for Victoria in 2022 and New South Wales in 2022/23.

 Current smoking among secondary school students is defined as having smoked in the week before the survey.